 People can also choose the type of sugar used in the chia seed jam.
 Regular table sugar works, or try maple syrup or other favourite sweeteners.

 Fruits contain natural sugars but are still a healthy and beneficial part of a balanced diet.
-Fruits provide essential nutrients including vitamin C, fibre, potassium, folate, vitamin A, magnesium and antioxidants.
+Fruits provide essential nutrients including vitamin C, fiber, potassium, folate, vitamin A, magnesium and antioxidants.
 I’ve written an article about the health benefits of fruit vs the sugar content if you would like to learn more.

 Chia seeds also contain omega 3s which are an essential fatty acid.
 Omega 3s may be lacking in a fully plant-based diet; therefore, adding a great source of omega 3s to jam is a great way to boost intake.
 Chia seeds are also an excellent source of plant-based protein.